Fun Jerusalem For Families! Kid Approved Tips!

 Shabbat In Jerusalem

 Celebrating Shabbat in Israel is pretty special, even more so in Jerusalem.
-We were lucky to visit with family over a handsomely prepared meal as our kids clicked over the universal dialog of Legos and foreign language curse words.
+We were lucky to visit with family over a handsomely prepared meal as our kids clicked over the universal dialog of LEGO and foreign language curse words.
 It was beautiful to see them get along so well and share this special evening.

 Fun Jerusalem Family Night Life